chylex/Transparent-Twitch-Chat/README.md

 - The *Smooth Text Shadow* option makes chat look nicer but is quite CPU intensive, you can disable it for better performance

-### Known Issues

-- The settings button is displayed above some menus by accident

 ---

 # How to Install